flowtsohg/mdx-m3-viewer/README.md

 ```

 Note that you don't have to use these exact values.
-Rather, these are the values that will be sent by the MDX handler or map viewer, when loading internal textures, models, and generic files.
+Rather, these are the values that will be sent by the MDX handler or map viewer, when loading internal textures, models, and other files.

 What does the path solver do, then?
 As always, that depends on the client and the server.